Main / Edit / History / / Users Area

 << username << password;

-Now the values of ? would be properly substituted with correct values with their real equivalent.
+Now the values of ? would be properly substituted with the correct values.

-The query as value would be physically separated.
+The query and values would be physically separated.

 Sessions

-HTTP protocol is stateless so in order to keep a track of the users on our web site we store an information in the session.
+The HTTP protocol is stateless so in order to keep track of the users on our web site we store information in the session.
 For example:

 session().set("username",username);

-Now we can know who is the user.
+Now we can know who the user is.
 Now if we have the username in the session we know what he can do for example.

 There are two ways to store the data in the session:

-1. Store all the data at the server side saving a unique session id at the client side in cookie.
+1. Store all the data server side, with a unique session id in the client side cookie.

-2. Store all the data at the client side in a cookie and we ensure its validity by digitally signing it.
+2. Store all the data in a client side cookie and we ensure its validity by digitally signing it.

 See: CppCMS Configuration: session

-This cookie is very valuable information as if attacker gets this cookie he can impersonate himself to this particular user.
+This cookie content is very valuable information, as if an attacker gets this cookie he/she can impersonate another user.

 What to store in the session?